A celebration of the process and artwork created for the Radiohead albums Kid A and Amnesiac

 Thom Yorke is a musician, composer and artist, best known as the lead vocalist and songwriter of the band Radiohead.

-Stanley Donwood is a graphic designer, artist and writer.
+Stanley Donwood is an artist and writer.
 He has published three collections of stories and has worked with Radiohead since 1994, producing all the artwork for their albums and promotional materials.